 There are several ways to close a bodice.
 If you’re not concerned about shaping the body and you’re using slightly stretchy fabric, a simple zip will do.
 If you want to use stiff fabric or steel bones for a more dramatic look, lacing is a better idea, so the bodice can be adjusted for comfort and changes in shape, e.g. just after eating.

-Because measurements need to be so precise, it can take a while to get the hang of making bodices that look really good, so it’s a good idea to practice first with cheap fabrics.
-Once you’ve had some practice you’ll find it easy to do and it will really make an impression.
+Because measurements need to be so precise, it can take a few attempts to make a bodice that look really good, so it’s a good idea to practice first with cheap fabrics.
+Once you’ve had some practice, you’ll find it easier, and it will really make an impression.